World House Editions at The Print Fair | IFPDA |

 World House Editions

-Donald Taglialatella is pleased to announce that his World House Editions imprint will participate for its fourth time in as many years at the 2016 edition of The Print Fair, sponsored by the International Fine Print Dealers Association.
+Donald Taglialatella is pleased to announce that his World House Editions imprint will participate for its fifth time in as many years at the 2017 edition of The Print Fair, sponsored by the International Fine Print Dealers Association.
 Unique among the world’s major art fairs for its focus on fine prints and editions from all periods, exhibiting dealers at The Print Fair are all members of the International Fine Print Dealers Association.
-The fair will take place at the Park Avenue Armory between 66th and 67th Streets in New York City and will open on Wednesday, 02 November from 6:30 to 9pm and will run through Sunday, 06 November.
-Hours can be found at www.ifpda.org/content/print-fair.
-The World House Editions stand is number 424.
+This year the fair will take place at the Jacob Javits Center on 11th Avenue at 35th Street in New York City and will open on Wednesday, 25 October from 5:00 to 9pm and will run through Sunday, 29 October.
+Hours can be found here.
+The World House Editions stand is number 102.

-On exhibit will be ten new projects from five artists as well as five earlier projects, all published by World House Editions.
-Of those ten new projects, two of the artists will be exhibiting at The Print Fair for their first time.
-Additionally during the course of the fair, Donald Taglialatella will host a happening with artist Brian Alfred and a book signing with Alix Lambert, an event to coincide with her new print editions.
+On exhibit will be six new projects from four artists, as well as three earlier projects, all published by World House Editions.
+Of those six new projects, one of the artists will be exhibiting at The Print Fair for their first time.
+Additionally, during the course of the fair, Donald Taglialatella will host simultaneous happenings at his stand, one with artist Alix Lambert, another with artists Brian Alfred, Nathan Carter and EJ Hauser.

 World House Editions was launched in the summer of 1998 by Donald Taglialatella and is an active publisher of prints, portfolios, multiples, photographs and even video work by an eclectic group of international artists.
 World House Editions is strictly a publisher – not a printer – and collaborates closely with the artists it publishes while working with a select group of contract print workshops, photography labs and fabricators in the U.S. and Europe to help realize our projects.
 Based in a two-story 1940s converted carriage house in the small town of Middlebury, Connecticut, we are open by appointment only.
 Projects by World House Editions have been acquired by and/or exhibited at such institutions as: theMuseum of Modern Art, New York; Louisiana Museum for Moderne Kunst, Humlebaek, Denmark; Whitney Museum of American Art, New York; British Museum, London; Albright-Knox Art Gallery, Buffalo, New York; Musée d’art moderne et contemporain, Geneva, Switzerland (Mamco); Everson Museum of Art, Syracuse, New York; Hunterdon Art Museum, Clinton, New Jersey; University Museum of Contemporary Art, University of Massachusetts at Amherst; Museum of Fine Arts, Houston; Detroit Institute of Arts, Detroit, Michigan; Cincinnati Art Museum, Cincinnati, Ohio; New Britain Museum of American Art, New Britain, Connecticut; Daimler Collection, Stuttgart, Germany; Smith College Museum of Art, Northampton, Massachusetts; Minneapolis Institute of Art, Minneapolis, Minnesota; The William Benton Museum of Art, University of Connecticut, Storrs, Connecticut; Mattatuck Museum, Waterbury, Connecticut; Cabinet des Estampes, Geneva, Switzerland; The Grolier Club, New York; Microsoft Art Collection, Redmond, Washington; Hochschule für Bilende Künste, Braunschweig, Germany; Progressive Art Collection, Mayfair Village, Ohio; The Hallmark Cards Collection, Kansas City, Missouri, Cleveland Clinic Art Program, Lyndhurst, Ohio; Le Musée des Beaux-Arts, Le Locle, Switzerland; Miriam and Ira D. Wallach Division of Art, Prints and Photographs of The New York Public Library, New York; International Print Center New York, New York.